-UK’s first carpet recycling plant is set to run solely on renewable energy
+UK’s first carpet recycling plant is set to open in Northamptonshire in Autumn 2022

 “It is a waste of the retrievable polypropylene, environmentally unsustainable and I’m determined to change it.
 The alternatives to landfill involve us continuing to burn fossil fuel or shredding the carpet into tiny plastic and fibre shreds which are all too easily spread across our landscape”